anh1704/cloud-computing/README.md

 # Product Management System

-A modern, full-stack product management system with real-time synchronization and peer-to-peer (P2P) data sharing capabilities, built with Node.js, PostgreSQL, and React.
+A modern, full-stack product management system with distributed architecture, automatic failover, and multi-node synchronization, built with Node.js, PostgreSQL, and React.

 ## 🚀 Features